Cheerios Effect

-It is well-known that breakfast cereals such as Cheerios in a bowl of milk tend to clump together or cling to the sides of the bowl.
+Breakfast cereals such as Cheerios in a bowl of milk tend to clump together or cling to the sides of the bowl.
 This is known as the Cheerios effect.
-The Cheerios effect arises because of surface tension.
-Water near the edge of a glass curves upwards because the water is attracted to the glass forming a meniscus.
+It arises because of surface tension.
+Water near the edge of a glass is attracted to the glass.
+This means that the water curves upwards, forming a meniscus.
 The same applies to milk near the edge of a bowl.

 Cheerios are less dense than milk.
-An upward-curving meniscus will form between a cheerio and the milk, creating a “hill” on the surface of the milk.
-Floating objects always seek the highest point on the surface upon which they float.
-Hence another cheerio will be attracted either to another cheerio or to the edge of the bowl.
+An upward-curving meniscus will form between a Cheerio and the milk, creating a “hill” on the surface of the milk.
+Floating objects that are less dense than the liquid upon which they are floating always seek the highest point on the surface.
+Hence another Cheerio will be attracted either to another Cheerio or to the edge of the bowl.

 The Cheerios effect is explained clearly in the video from TEDEd below.